Erisuru/FFTProject_Tkinter/README.md

  * imageio

 == Instruction
- * Download the files and run FFTProject_Tkinter.py
+ * Use your own python compiler and run FFTProject_Tkinter.py
- * Start up the program, you can add an image using "Add"
+ * After starting up the program, you can add an image using "Add"

 ![alt text](https://github.com/Erisuru/FFTProject_Tkinter/blob/main/readme_img/1.png?raw=true)

- * After adding image, you can change the slider to see FFT happens on the image on the right
+ * You can changes the slider to see FFT happens on the image on the right

 ![alt text](https://github.com/Erisuru/FFTProject_Tkinter/blob/main/readme_img/2.png?raw=true)
 ![alt text](https://github.com/Erisuru/FFTProject_Tkinter/blob/main/readme_img/3.png?raw=true)